logo

 evmstate:format="decimal" />

-• evmstate:call is a Solidity function signature string of the form
+• evmstate:call contains a Solidity function signature string of the form

 • The renderer MUST:

-• use the declared output type (uint256) to decode the return data.
+• use the declared output type to decode the return data (see below for supported output types).

 <Notional